pgroonga/pgroonga.github.io/reference/operators/regular-expression.md

 For example, you must not use "`Groonga`" as pattern.
 You must use "`groonga`" as pattern.
 Because "`G`" in target text is normalized to "`g`". "`Groonga`" is never appeared in target text.

+Some simple regular expression patterns can be searched by index in Groonga.
+If index is used, the search is very fast.
+See [Groonga's regular expression document](http://groonga.org/docs/reference/regular_expression.html#regular-expression-index) for index searchable patterns.

+If a regular expression pattern can't be searchable by index, it's searched by sequential scan in Groonga.

+Note that Groonga may search with regular expression pattern by sequential scan even when `EXPLAIN` reports PostgreSQL uses PGroonga index.

 ## Syntax

 ```sql